Bernhard Zurmühlen

 U-600 11 Dec 1941 25 Nov 1943 (+) 6 patrols (278 days)

 Bernhard Zurmühlen joined the Reichsmarine in 1933.
-He served as a Radio Technical Officer on the old training battleship Schleswig-Holstein from Aug 1939 to Aug 1940.
-From Aug to Nov 1940 he served at Bruges after which he became an instructor at the Signals School at Mürwik until March 1941 (Busch & Röll, 1999).
+He served as a Radio Technical Officer on the old training battleship Schleswig-Holstein Aug 1939 - Aug 1940.
+From Aug to Nov 1940 he was based at Bruges, after which he became an instructor at the Signals School at Mürwik Naval Academy until March 1941 (Busch & Röll, 1999).

-He went through U-boat training from March to July 1941 when he began his U-boat Commander training with the 24th Flotilla.
-In Sept 1941 Bernhard Zurmühlen graduated and was assigned as a supernumerary Watch Officer (WO) on the U-331 (Kptlt.
+He went through U-boat training from March to July 1941, when he began his U-boat Commander training with the 24th (Training) Flotilla.
+In Sept 1941 Bernhard Zurmühlen graduated and was assigned as supernumerary Watch Officer (WO) to U-331 (Kptlt.
 Freiherr Hans-Diedrich von Tiesenhausen).
-He went out on two patrols with the boat; on the first they broke into the Mediterranean and on the second they sank the British battleship HMS Barham on 25 Nov 1941 (Rohwer, 1998).
+He went on two patrols: on the first they managed to enter the Mediterranean past the heavily defended Straits of Gibraltar, and on the second sank the British battleship HMS Barham on 25 Nov 1941 (Rohwer, 1998).

-After returning from the U-331 after the successful patrol Bernhard Zurmühlen was sent to an U-boat familiarization (Baubelehrung) to prepare for his own command.
-On 11 Dec 1941 he commissioned the brand new type VIIC boat U-600.
-After training in the Baltic during the winter the boat left for its first war patrol on 14 July 1942 (Busch & Röll, 1999).
+Bernhard Zurmühlen then attended U-boat construction familiarization (Baubelehrung) to prepare for his own command.
+He commissioned the type VIIC U-boat U-600 on 11 Dec 1941, andfter training in the Baltic during the winter the boat left for its first war patrol on 14 July 1942 (Busch & Röll, 1999).

 Kptlt.
-Bernhard Zurmühlen commanded the U-600 on 5 patrols, sinking 5 ships (28,600 tons) and damaging 3 more (19,230 tons).
-In March 1943 he fought in one of the largest convoy battles of the war when his boat, as part of Wolfpack Raubgraf, operated against convoy HX-229.
-U-600 was one of the most successful boats during this operation with 1 large ship sunk and 2 damaged (Rohwer, 1998).
+Zurmühlen took U-600 on five patrols, sinking five ships (28,600 tons) and damaging three (19,230 tons).
+In March 1943 he fought in one of the largest convoy battles of the war, as part of Wolfpack Raubgraf, against convoy HX 229.
+U-600 was one of the most successful boats, with one large ship sunk and two damaged (Rohwer, 1998).

-The just promoted KrvKpt.
-Bernhard Zurmühlen was lost with his entire crew of 54 men when his U-600 was sunk on 25 Nov 1943 in the North Atlantic north of Ponta Delgada by depth charges from the British frigates HMS Bazely and HMS Blackwood (Niestlé, 1998).
+The newly-promoted KrvKpt.
+Zurmühlen was lost with the entire crew of 54 when U-600 was sunk on 25 Nov 1943 in the North Atlantic north of Ponta Delgada by depth charges from the British frigates HMS Bazely and HMS Blackwood (Niestlé, 1998).

 Sources